Freedom of information laws by country: Hong Kong

 In Hong Kong there are no laws specifically enacted to guarantee the freedom of information.

 Since March 1995, the Government of Hong Kong has promulgated a "Code on Access to Information" to serve a similar purpose.
 This code, like other internal regulations of the Government, was not legislated by the Legislative Council and has a minimal legal status.
 It requires government agencies listed in its appendix to appoint Access to Information Officers to answer citizens' requests for governmental records.
 A fee may be charged prior to the release of information.
 The code does not require the government to archive information.

 Hungary

 In Hungary, the Act on the Protection of Personal Data and Public Access to Data of Public Interest of 1992 extends a right of access to all data of public interest, defined as any information processed by a body performing a governmental function.
-Complaints and contested applications may be appealed to the Data Protection Commissioner or to the court.
+Complaints and contested applications may be appealed to the Data Protection Commissioner (until 2011) or to the court.

 In 2005 the Parliament adopted the Act on the Freedom of Information by Electronic Means (Act XC of 2005).
 The Act has three basic parts: 1. electronic disclosure of certain data by public sector bodies, 2. publicity of legislation and 3. openness of Court decisions.

+From 2010 on the Second Orbán Government have changed considerable parts of the legislation, changing the constitution and by releasing a completely rewritten law (Act CXII of 2011 on the right to information self-determination and freedom of information).
+The move discontinued the Data Protection Commissioner office (in January 2012 the European Commission launched infringement proceedings against Hungary for the abolition of the position and for violation of doing it mid-term), and moved data protection into the National Authority of Data Protection and Freedom of Information (NAIH) government body, run a leader loyal to the government; the results were that controversial data is withheld without merit and needs to be forced out by lengthy and costly court process.

+Legally the law withholds openness of public data (Section III and IV) and protection of personal data (section II).